vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ```

 A table allows you to automatically list shortened synonyms of proper names.
 For
-example, Paris could be a shortened synonym for Paris, France.
+example, Paris could be a shortened synonym for _Paris, France_.
 In a table of capitals,
 you would normally make the fact on the full name, and write the shortened synonyms in
 parens.
-You may have more than one:
-_"Paris, France" (Paris "City of Love") France_
+You may have more than one: _"Paris, France" (Paris "City of Love") France_.

 These synonyms are represented using the member verb, sort of like making a concept set
 of the full name.
 The system detects this specially during inferencing, and if an argument
 to ^query were _Paris_, it could automatically transfer across and consider facts for
 *Paris,_France* as well.
 It would not go the other way, however, so if the argument were
 *Paris_France*, it would not move over to *Paris*.
 You should store your facts on the full
 name.
 The mechanism allows user input to use the short name.

 ## Variable Argument Tables

-While a line of table data must fill all fields of the table exactly (no more or less), you can tell the system to fill in the remaining arguments with "*" by putting "…" as your last
+While a line of table data must fill all fields of the table exactly (no more or less), you can tell the system to fill in the remaining arguments with `*` by putting `…` as your last value.
-value.
 Eg.
 ```
 table: test(^item1 ^item2 ^item3 ^item4)
 # ...